STORIES BEHIND THE SHIELD

 My partner and I looked at each other, took a deep breath, and headed back to patrol.

 The next day at roll call, the Sgt. called my partner and me and told us someone was at the desk to see us.
-We went out to the desk and saw the mother of the baby from the day before.
+We went to the desk and saw the baby's mother from the day before.
 She had come to thank us for saving her baby,

 The tears of joy still flow many years later.